 IMAGE: SXM 6ft Finishing Mower

 The flail mower is the best of both worlds, they can handle heavy grasses while also providing a beautifully finished cut.

 A Flail Mower or a Mulcher does not create windrows rather they leave an evenly distributed mulched bi-product that decomposes quickly and puts many necessary inputs back into the soil.
 This mulch assists in preventing erosion and improves soil structure and fertility also reducing the chance of disease infestation.
 Mulching is effective for weed and pest control and over time a mulched paddock will require fewer fertilisers, pesticides and herbicides.

 So, Which Is Best?
 Here Are a Few Tips

 The easy way to choose is based on practical considerations:

 - Areas around the house: Generally, a finishing mower or flail mower is best for house paddocks.
 Both provide a manicured finish.
 Flail mowers can also be used for other jobs around the farm while a finishing mower can only be used on lawn grass.

-- Pasture Improvement: Flail mowers or mulchers are the best option if you are looking to regenerate your pastures and the overall soil health of your property.
-They can manage heavy grass and stubble, provide a beautiful finished cut and help improved the overall health of the land.
-If your budget allows these machines are the perfect solution all round.
+- Pasture Improvement: Flail mowers or mulchers are the best options if you are looking to regenerate your pastures and the overall soil health of your property.
+They can manage heavy grass and stubble, provide a beautifully finished cut and help improve the overall health of the land.
+If your budget allows these machines are the perfect solution all around.

 - Lawn maintenance: To keep your turf looking at its best, the finishing mower is a great option that is competitively priced.
 Just make sure your blade settings are right for the season and the type of grass being mowed.
 A little extra length doesn’t hurt, and the grass is better sheltered in hot weather.